YES, you can use the Solver add-in that ships with Microsoft Excel. If you don't have enabled, go to the Add-Ins manager and enable it.

 - Using *_CHECK (GARCH_CHECK for GARCH model, ARMA_CHECK for ARMA model, etc.), examine the coefficients whether they yield a stable model.
 Add a constraint to the solver by designating this cell equals to one(1).

-- Now, click on "Solve" button on the Solver dialog box.
+- Now, click on the "Solve" button on the Solver dialog box.
 The Solver will search for a set of optimal coefficients.

 - Upon completion, the solver will report an optimal solution is found.
 Click "OK".